nunnatsa/ginkgolinter/README.md

 ## Linter Checks
 ### Wrong Length checks
-The linter finds usage of the golang built-in `len` function, and then all kind of matchers, while there are already gomega matchers for these usecases.
+The linter finds assertion of the golang built-in `len` function, with all kind of matchers, while there are already gomega matchers for these usecases; We want to assert the item, rather than its length.

 There are several wrong patterns:
 ```go